 120F.
 PUBLIC HEARING.
 The Commission shall hold a public hearing on each application for a special exception.
 A copy of such application shall be filed in the office of the Town Clerk for public inspection at least ten (10) days before such hearing.
 Notice of the time and place of such hearing shall be published in the form of a legal advertisement appearing in a newspaper having a substantial circulation in the Town, at least twice, at intervals of not less than two (2) days, the first not more than fifteen (15) days, nor less than ten (10) days, and the last not less than two (2) days before the hearing.
 Such notice shall fairly and sufficiently apprise those who may be interested in the proceeding of the nature and character of the matter proposed in order that intelligent preparation for the hearing may be made.
-Such hearing shall commence within sixty-five (65) days after it commences.
+Such hearing shall commence within sixty-five (65) days after the receipt of the application.
+The hearing shall be completed within thirtyfive (35) days after it commences.
 The commission shall render a decision on all applications within sixty-five (65)